scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

 Please see the [documentation](https://docs.aws.amazon.com/chime/latest/dg/pstn-invocations.html) for the entire list.

-It's worth pointing out that the lambda function responds to events.
+It's worth pointing out that the Lambda function responds to events.
 There is a special case where the customer code wants to interupt the SMA and force it to ask for new actions to perform.
-That can be accomplished by calling the API function "UpdateSipMediaApplicationCallCommand" ([javascrypt](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-chime/classes/updatesipmediaapplicationcallcommand.html) and [python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/chime.html#Chime.Client.update_sip_media_application_call)).
+That can be accomplished by calling the API function "UpdateSipMediaApplicationCallCommand" ([JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-chime/classes/updatesipmediaapplicationcallcommand.html) and [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/chime.html#Chime.Client.update_sip_media_application_call)).
 See the API Calls section for more details on API calls.
 Calling that function includes a payload.
 The SMA will be interupted and it will invoke a CALL_UPDATE_REQUESTED event and carry the payload.
-The lambda can then send new event(s) to the SMA.
+The Lambda can then send new event(s) to the SMA.

 ### Lambda Actions

-The lambda processes events and returns "actions" as described in the [documentation](https://docs.aws.amazon.com/chime/latest/dg/specify-actions.html).
+The Lambda processes events and returns "actions" as described in the [documentation](https://docs.aws.amazon.com/chime/latest/dg/specify-actions.html).
 For example, to play a recorded audio file on a leg of a call, the action might look like this:

 ```json
 {